Prachi210497/Data-Analysis-Projects/Market Share Analysis -Pump Division/Documentation/03_Data_Gathering.md

 ### Description

-A bridge table used to resolve **many-to-many relationships** between pumps and service personnel.
+A bridge table used to resolve **One-to-many relationships** between pumps and service personnel.

 ### Key Attributes